 After six years competing in the NXS, Allgaier transitioned to HScott Motorsports to run in the NASCAR Cup Series.
 He made four starts in 2013, making his debut at Chicagoland Speedway, and spent the next two years racing full time in the No. 51 BRANDT Professional Agriculture Chevrolet.

 In his sophomore season at JRM, Allgaier amassed two wins, 10 top-five and 17 top-10 finishes.
-The victories catapulted him into the NXS playoffs for the second year.
+The victories propelled him into the NXS Playoffs for the second year.
 Advancing to the Championship 4, Allgaier ultimately finished third in the standings for the second consecutive season and the third time in his career.
 Along with two of his teammates, Allgaier became part of the three-car JRM contingent to sweep the top-three in points for the first time in series history.

-The 2018 season brought more career-best numbers for Allgaier as he racked up five wins that helped him secure the regular season championship.
-Allgaier and the No. 7 team gave the NXS Playoffs all they had, but a string of back luck kept them from making a run for the NXS championship.
+The 2018 season brought more career-best numbers for Allgaier as he racked up five wins that helped him secure the regular-season championship.
+Allgaier and the No. 7 team gave the NXS Playoffs all they had, but a string of bad luck kept them from making a run for the NXS championship.
 The JRM driver ended the year with 17 top fives, 24 top 10s and a career-high 741 laps led.
 He captured victories at Dover International Speedway, Iowa Speedway, Mid-Ohio Sports Car Course, Road America and Indianapolis Motor Speedway.

 |Jason Burdett||Crew Chief|